majafilipsson/fake-news/README.md

 - posts.php - file containing foreach loop looping through articles and some html tags to structure content for each post (will be 'required' in index.php)

-- header.php - will contain header for index.php
+- header.php - Header for index.php, including html markup for nav bar

-- footer.php - will contain footer for index.php
+- footer.php - Footer for index.php

-- functions.php - (not yet sure if to be created) (would contain functions)
+- functions.php - Contains getAuthor, compare, and getPblshDate functions

+- content: Folder containing txt files with text content for each article

 ### TO-DO list: